 In the wholesale segment, the Company recognizes its revenues upon transfer of title and risk of loss in accordance with its FOB shipping point terms of sale and after the sales price is fixed and determinable and collectability is reasonably assured.
 In the retail segment, transfer of title and risk of loss occurs at the time of register receipt.
 The Company records estimates for sales returns, volume-based programs and sales and cash discount allowances as a reduction of revenue in the same period that the sales are recorded.
 These estimates are based upon historical analysis, customer agreements and/or currently known factors that arise in the normal course of business.
 While returns have historically been within the Company's expectations and the provisions established, future return rates may differ from those experienced in the past.
 In the event that returns are authorized at a rate significantly higher than the Company's historic rate, the resulting returns could have an adverse impact on its operating results for the period in which such results materialize.

+In the fourth quarter of fiscal 2014, the Company recorded a pre-tax charge of \$7.8 million to sales, for anticipated returns which resulted from the Company's decision to reduce the presence of ESQ Movado while expanding the Movado brand offering in certain retail doors.
 During the fourth quarter of fiscal 2013, the Company recorded a charge of \$4.9 million related to the repositioning of the Coach watch brand from a collection priced to be sold in a department store's fine watch department to one suitable for sale in the fashion watch department.
-The charge represents the Company's estimated cost of the aggregate sales allowance to Coach watch retailers affected by the repositioning.
+The charge represented the Company's estimated cost of the aggregate sales allowance to Coach watch retailers affected by the repositioning.